sul-dlss/cocina-models/README.md

 Beyond what is necessary to test the generator, the Cocina model classes are not tested, i.e., they are assumed to be as specified in `openapi.yml`.

+## Testing validation changes

+If there is a possibility that a model or validation change will conflict with some existing objects then [validate-cocina](https://github.com/sul-dlss/dor-services-app/blob/main/bin/validate-cocina) should be used for testing.
+This must be run on sdr-deploy since it requires deploying a branch of cocina-models.

+1. Create a cocina-models branch containing the proposed change and push to Github.
+2. On sdr-deploy, check out `main`, update the `Gemfile` so that cocina-models references the branch, and `bundle install`.
+3. Run `bin/validate-cocina`.
+4. Check `validate-cocina.csv` for validation errors.

 ## Releasing

 ### Step 0: Share intent to change the models